Pros and Cons of Cloud Storage Back

 Advantage #5: Security

-Now we look at some of the cons of cloud storage
+Now we look at some of the cons of cloud storage.

 Disadvantage #1: Lack of total control

 Since data is held offsite by a company you do not control, you lack the ability to control and customise your data storage set-up.
-This likely to be an issue for larger businesses who have complex storage needs.
+This is likely to be an issue for larger businesses that have complex storage needs.
 This typically requires a level of customisation that cloud data storage companies are unfortunately unable to accommodate.

 Disadvantage #2: Difficult to migrate

 This is a phenomenon known as 'vendor lock-in'.
-Vendor lock-in is particularly a problem for medium-to-large size businesses who store massive amounts of data with one cloud provider.
+Vendor lock-in is particularly a problem for medium-to-large size businesses that store massive amounts of data with one cloud provider.
 If you run into problems with that provider it may be problematic to switch to another provider due to the sheer size of data and related complexities of making a move.

 Disadvantage #3: Requires Internet